 Gene Drecktrah and Anne Drecktrah

-Anne returned to the La Crosse area and is active in local Arts both as an actor and director.
+Anne returned to the La Crosse area in 2003 and has been active in local theater, directing at UWL, Viterbo, The La Crosse Community theater and the Pump House.
 In 2022, she was honored by the Pump House as the recipient of the Patron Recognition Award.

 Impact